pbunnun/CVisualDevTool_Community/README.md

 This is CVisualDevTool_Plugins_SDK plugins development for CVisualDevTool.
+It doesn't contain the main GUI sources.